Roymaniac/alx-system_engineering-devops/0x00-shell_basics/README.md

 Use `rm /tmp/my_first_directory/betty` to delete a file in the subdirectories of `tmp` called `my_first_directory`

 Use `rm -r /tmp/my_first_directory` to delete a directory and it contents

+Use `cd -` change the working directory to the previous one